apocalyptech/snakebirdsolver/README.md

 The solver benefits greatly from being run with PyPy3.
 Processing times will be at least halved when running with PyPy3 versus vanilla Python.
+Assuming PyPy3 is installed, the following will set up a PyPy3 venv with the necessary modules for interactive mode:

+    $ pypy3 -m venv solver_venv
+    $ . solver_venv/bin/activate
+    (solver_venv) $ pip install -r requirements.txt

 Usage
 =====